WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 - Navigate with the volume up/down buttons to Mass Storage Mode or Windows, and press the Power Button to confirm.

 If you did everything right, Windows will now boot!
 Enjoy!

-### Known Issues:

-- ⚠️ You'll get a BSOD on your first boot of Windows.
-This is normal, as the post-installation setup tries to reboot your phone, but reboots aren't supported yet.
-  Just boot Windows again and it should work.
-- The bootloader will show "Windows 10" instead of "Windows 11" if you install Windows 11.

 ## Enabling USB (Only if you get issues!)